Old Fashioned Deviled Ham

 How to make deviled ham

-In a food processor, pulse the ham and celery; about 3 times (you want it chunky-not a smooth texture); transfer to a large mixing bowl and add in the mayonnaise, onion, dijon mustard, hot sauce and relish directly to the food processor.
+2. In a food processor, pulse the ham about 3-8 times (you want coursely ground-not a smooth or pureed texture); transfer to a large mixing bowl and add in the mayonnaise, Dijon mustard, diced celery, onion and garlic powder, Worcestershire sauce, and hot sauce.

-Combine well and season the ham mixture to your liking - add more Tabasco sauce, hot sauce or an additional teaspoon cayenne pepper if you want it spicier; add more vinegar and relish if you want it more tangy
+3. Combine well and season the ham mixture to your liking – add more Tabasco sauce, hot sauce or an additional teaspoon cayenne pepper if you want it spicier; add more vinegar if you want it more tangy

 Tips and substitutions for ham salad spread